See 18 best large indoor plants for your home or office. Tall houseplants look fascinating and create the illusion of an enlarged interior.

 1. Norfolk Island Pine

 Norfolk island pine is not a true pine though looks like one.
 In its natural habitat, this majestic tree can grow up to several 100 feet (65 m) high.
 However, when grown as a houseplant, its height reduced to only 2-3 m.
-Growing this tall houseplant require some care: Save it from drafts, mist the plant in summer to avoid dry air.
+Growing this tall houseplant requires some care: Save it from drafts, mist the plant in summer to avoid dry air.
 Keep the soil slightly moist and place the plant near a window that receives some sun and bright indirect daylight to grow it successfully.

 Yucca is a tough plant that can be grown both indoors and outdoors.
 It quickly becomes large if sufficient light is provided.
 When growing Yucca indoors, provide as much sun as possible and do not overwater.
 Allow the soil to dry out before you water again.
 It can survive easily for several weeks without water.
 A useful article you can read on growing yucca on Ourhouseplants.com.